Thursday, January 30, 2014

 Place a large pot of salted water on the stove to come to a boil.
 When it boils, add the pasta and boil until just al dente-- 9 to 10 minutes.
 When it's ready, drain in a colander and leave it there.

-While the pasta cooks, heat the oil in a large heavy or nonstick skillet over medium-high heat.
+While the pasta cooks, heat the oil in a large heavy skillet (seasoned carbon steel, seasoned cast iron, or hard-anodized) over medium-high heat.
 Add the onions and saute until they start to wilt and maybe brown a bit.
 Add the chickpeas, garlic and chile flakes, and saute a bit more.
 Lower the heat and stir in the chopped rapini and sprinkle on a bit of salt.
 Stir the mixture until heated through.

 Rinse the cooked pasta with hot water, shake to drain well, and add the pasta to the skillet, along with the Bechamel.
 Using a large spoon and a pasta rake, mix the ingredients until well-distributed.
 Serve in heat pasta bowls along with the vegan parmesan.